oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

    ![Autonomous Database home page pointing to the Database Actions button](images/click-database-actions-updated.png "Autonomous Database home page pointing to the Database Actions button")

-2. Make sure to be logged in as Admin and execute the 7 SQL statements below to grant the necessary roles for the user created in Lab 1 and be sure the correct user name is referenced in SQL.
+2. Make sure to be logged in as Admin and execute the seven SQL statements below to grant the necessary roles for the user created in Lab 1 and be sure the correct user name is referenced similar to screenshot.

     Paste the PL/SQL: